Random Coordinate Descent for Resource Allocation in Open Multi-Agent Systems: Problem statement

+where the changes of the cost functions are due to replacements.
 The solution of \eqref{eq:Statement:Objective:OpenResourceAllocProblem} can thus differ from a time instant $t_k$ to another, and we denote it by $\optx{k} := \argmin_{x\in \Sab} f^k(x)$.
 The objective of the agents is to track $\optx{k}$ as well as possible even though replacements happen in the system.